 It is now the second Tuesday of the month, and all of us Microsoft geeks know it’s Patch Tuesday.
 The Windows updates released on Patch Tuesday are cumulative updates, which means that they will install all features and implement all fixes released in the previous Windows updates.

-You can learn more about the security vulnerability fixes on Microsoft’s MSRC vulnerability guide.
+To learn more about the security vulnerability fixes with this update, refer to Microsoft’s MSRC vulnerability guide.

 Table of contents